bijanebrahimi/Another-php-Router/README.md

 ### 2. defaults

-a default value will be used for part of a URL when we don't want to mention every time we are defining a route or creating a like.
+a default value will be used for part of a URL when we don't want to mention every time we are defining a route or creating a link.

     // Syntax
     Router::defaults($default_name, [$default_value[, $default_pattern]]);